-When will a final plan be declared?
+When was the final plan declared?

 What is the Corner Inlet fishery?

 The Corner Inlet fishery is located in marine waters of southern Gippsland, approximately 200 kilometres southeast of Melbourne (area shown in Figure 1).
 It is a multi-species, multi-gear fishery enjoyed by recreational, commercial and indigenous fishers.
 The fishery is diverse, with more than 20 different species retained on a regular basis.